TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add actions: open page? open docs? using RED.actions editor API. [ref](https://nodered.org/docs/api/ui/actions/)
   * Editor panel: Remove the "Allow passing to the front-end" from Advanced tab - no longer needed.
 Use `msg._ui` features with the updated client instead.
   * Allow file uploads
+  * Add instance title and description fields.
+Extend record of instances to include these and update the `apps` page.

   * Move all filing system handling to a separate library module.
 Should help work out how to support implementations with limited filing systems.
   * Add option to process a crafted msg from the FE that returns a JSON list of all files/folders (optionally recursive) - needs change to FE library & editor.